 I’ve made the decision that I am not going to continue to carry the weight of relationships that are not balanced.
 I am going to stop holding onto people that have me on hold.
 I’ve agreed to make an effort to mend the relationships that are worth mending.
 I’ve been reflecting on my life and focusing more on living for today and enjoying life while I can.

 As adults, we are supposed to evolve and grow.
-I enjoy helping and caring for others and making sure I reach out by visiting, texting, calling, and hosting events to foster relationships, and some people only want to receive.
-Then you have people who have a thousand excuses why they are not providing anything in the relationship.
-Meanwhile, I’m thinking to myself, I have several jobs, personal life, and yet I still make time to cultivate relationships.
+I enjoy helping and caring for others and making sure I reach out by visiting, texting, calling, and hosting events to foster relationships.
+Some people only want to receive.
+Then you have people with a thousand excuses as to why they are not providing anything in the relationship.
+Meanwhile, I’m thinking to myself, I have several jobs, a personal life, and yet I still make time to cultivate relationships.
 Relationships are supposed to be balanced.

 From this point forward I am going to focus on the people who appreciate what I bring to the table.
 As I continue to grow, I am learning that it is perfectly fine to know when it’s time to stop or when my giving has become destructive.
 I care more about my relationship with my inner being than anything else.
 If I am not in alignment with myself, I have nothing to offer anyone.